canonical/certification-docs/Policy_Guide-16.04.rst

 Installation
 ------------
-Installation must be performed by Canonical’s MAAS (Metal-As-A-Service).
+Installation must be performed by Canonical's MAAS (Metal-As-A-Service).
 MAAS must use the custom images provided by the Certification team for all Certification deployments.